-In2science is an innovative and proven multi-university program that places volunteer science, maths, engineering and health students as 'peer mentors' in year 8 and 9 science and maths classes.
+In2science is an innovative and proven multi-university program that places volunteer University students as 'peer mentors' in high school science, technology, engineering and maths (STEM) classes.
 Sharing the passion that led you to university can inspire the next generation.

 Gain skills while motivating others

-In2science mentors visit a science/maths class once a week over 10 weeks, helping students with their work and sharing their experiences of studying at university.
+In2science mentors visit their high school mentees once a week over 10 weeks.
+Mentors help students with school work and share their experiences of studying at university.
 By becoming an In2science mentor, you can inspire secondary students while gaining:

 - communication and interpersonal skills

 - exposure to a classroom environment from a new perspective

 - recognition of volunteering through the La Trobe Career Ready Advantage Award program

 - satisfaction that you are making a difference in the community.